Skip to Main Content

 Hard-copy documents must also be stored in a secured, university environment.
 Talk to your supervisor about having these placed in a locked cabinet.

-Archival storage (see Evaluate and Archive) will be a data repository (see Share and Disseminate).
+Archival storage (see Evaluate and Archive) will be in a data repository (see Share and Disseminate).

 How much storage do I need?